Professional Scrum with User Experience

 The location is not 100% confirmed, it is an approximate location.
 The location cannot be finally booked until final numbers are known.

-Let's err on the side of caution to cover all eventualities.
 Please only book travel one week in advance and use low-commitment accommodation bookings that allow cancellation 24 hours in advance without charges.
 Most accommodation booking websites allow 24-hour cancellation in advance, please select that option.
 Please book travel at the last responsible moment (one week to go, confirming with John Coleman at firstname.lastname@example.org).
 For example, for flights, consider using low-cost booking services such as Skyscanner or Kayak.

 Payment, fees & cancellation